Ronnie Dawson (rugby union)

-Alfred Ronald Dawson (born 5 June 1932) played hooker for Ireland.
-He was captain of the British and Irish Lions rugby union team on their 1959 tour to Australia, New Zealand and Canada.
+Alfred Ronald Dawson (5 June 1932 – 11 October 2024) was a rugby union player who played as a hooker for Ireland.
+He was captain of the British Lions on their 1959 tour to Australia, New Zealand and Canada.

 Youth and club rugby

 Dawson was born in Dublin, Ireland.
 He was educated in St. Andrew's College in Dublin, Dublin Institute of Technology Bolton Street where he qualified as an architect and he worked as such for the Bank of Ireland for most of his professional career.
 He was Chief Architect and Head of their Premises Division when he retired.

 Dawson joined Wanderers F.C. in August 1950 and played his club rugby on the 1st XV between 1950 and 1965, was Captain for the 1955–56 season and Coach/Selector from 1964 to 1968.
 He was a member of the administrative Executive Committee from 1962 until he retired in 1994.
 He was President of the club for the 1991–92 season.

 Dawson played provincial rugby 28 times for Leinster between 1958 and 1964 (during which he captained the side), was president during the 1972–73 season and was an administrator on the Leinster Branch Executive Committee from May 1965 until he retired in 1986.